State Laws to Reduce Phosphorus

 State and federal programs are in place in Wisconsin to provide cost-share money to producers to help pay for the cost of installing and maintaining agricultural practices that reduce pollutant loads, including phosphorus, to waters of the state.
 WDNR has contributed millions of dollars of state funds over the last few decades toward this purpose.
 Additional money through other state programs, as well as federal programs such as EQIP, have augmented this effort.

 After all the above efforts, research and observation indicate that little if any improvement can be reported in either phosphorus levels in the waters of the Basin, or the frequency/intensity of algal blooms.
 Additionally, soil phosphorus levels in agricultural soils are still generally higher than what’s needed for optimum plant growth.
 It’s clear that while much has been done to curb phosphorus loads to the rivers, streams and lakes of the Red Cedar Basin, more work lay ahead.

 A Comprehensive Strategy

 In 2013 a group of stakeholders in the Red Cedar River Basin came together to begin to develop a comprehensive strategy to address phosphorus issues in the Basin.
-Representing a diverse background of government, non-profit, citizen, and bussiness interests, this group, known as the Red Cedar River Water Quality Partnership wrote a ten-year strategy, to begin in 2015, that will focus on reducing phosphorus inputs to the Red Cedar River and its streams and lakes.
-Once approved by DNR and EPA, this plan will be the guide for all efforts to improve water quality in the Red Cedar River Basin.
+Representing a diverse background of government, non-profit, citizen, and bussiness interests, this group, known as the Red Cedar River Water Quality Partnership wrote a ten-year strategy that will focuses on reducing phosphorus inputs to the Red Cedar River and its streams and lakes.
+This plan, A River Runs Through Us: A Water Quality Strategy for the Land and Waters of the Red Cedar River Basin, was approved by DNR and EPA in January of 2016, and is now the guide for all efforts to improve water quality in the Red Cedar River Basin.
 (See the Watershed Projects page for more information on specific efforts.)